 Two well-known trophy recording systems exist for scoring Cape buffalo: SCI; and Rowland Ward with the SCI system being the most popular.
 When scoring cape buffalo, keep one thing in mind: A good buff is an old buff.

-- The SCI Scoring System – Measure the length along the outside of the horn curl, from tip to tip, plus the straight-line width measurement of both bosses for a combined total score in inches.
+- Measure the length along the outside of the horn curl, from tip to tip, plus the straight-line width measurement of both bosses for a combined total score in inches.

-- The Rowland Ward Scoring System – This system is much different because it only measures the greatest outside spread.
+- This system is much different because it only measures the greatest outside spread.